MOOZY

 Abstract

 Computational pathology needs whole-slide image (WSI) foundation models that transfer across diverse clinical tasks, yet current approaches remain largely slide-centric, often depend on private data and expensive paired-report supervision, and do not explicitly model relationships among multiple slides from the same patient.
 We present MOOZY, a patient-first pathology foundation model in which the patient case, not the individual slide, is the core unit of representation.
-MOOZY explicitly models dependencies across all slides from the same patient via a case transformer during pretraining, combining multi-stage open self-supervision with scaled low-cost task supervision.
+MOOZY explicitly models dependencies across all slides from the same patient via a case transformer during pretraining, combining multi-stage self-supervision with scaled low-cost task supervision.
 In Stage 1, we pretrain a vision-only slide encoder on 77,134 public slide feature grids using masked self-distillation.
 In Stage 2, we align these representations with clinical semantics using a case transformer and multi-task supervision over 333 tasks from 56 public datasets, including 205 classification and 128 survival tasks across four endpoints.
-Across eight held-out tasks with five-fold frozen-feature probe evaluation, MOOZY achieves best or tied-best performance on most metrics and improves macro averages over TITAN by +7.37%, +5.50%, and +7.83% and over PRISM by +8.83%, +10.70%, and +9.78% for weighted F1, weighted ROC-AUC, and balanced accuracy, respectively.
+Across sixteen held-out tasks, MOOZY improves macro weighted F1, balanced accuracy, and macro weighted ROC-AUC relative to PRISM by +4.19%, +7.93%, and +6.95%, respectively.
+MOOZY is also parameter efficient with 85.77M parameters, 14× smaller than GigaPath.
+These results suggest that patient-level pretraining yields transferable embeddings, providing a path toward scalable patient-first histopathology foundation models.

 Two-Stage Training Pipeline